 I believe frugal and debt-free living is the basic foundation to sound financial success.
 In general, the whole idea can be distilled down to these 5 tenets:

 - Spend Less than You Earn

 - Buy Only What You Can Afford — This means do not get into debt to buy things.
-Also, reducing your reliance on credit card, and paying off your balance in full every month is the way to go.
+Also, reducing your reliance on credit card and paying off your balance in full every month is the way to go.

-- Cut your expenses — I listed a couple of money saving ideas in my articles: 40 Ways You Can Save Money And Our Planet and Top 10 Money Wasters, Are You Guilty?.
-A good place to start is with your budget.
-If you don’t budget, a money management tool like Mint.com or YNAB Pro can make the process easier.
+- Cut Your Expenses — A good place to start is by setting up a budget.
+If you don’t budget, a money management tool like Mint.com or Personal Capital can make the process easier.

-- Reduce your debt — Except for your mortgage, you should actively try to eliminate your debt.
+- Reduce Your Debt — Except for your mortgage, you should actively try to eliminate your debt.
 A good place to start is learning about Dave Ramsey’s Debt Snowball or read our guide on How to Get Out of Debt Fast.

 2. Bear-Proof Your Investment Portfolio

-- Diversify — Spread your investment across different stocks, asset classes, sectors, countries, and beyond equities.
+- Diversify — Spread your investment across different asset classes, sectors, countries, and diversify beyond equities.